Maxenceee/marvin_game/README.md

 ### Details

 Compile the project using `make all` then compile the executables "poison" and "healer" with `make execs`.
-Once done start the program running `./marvin_game`.
+Once done start the program running `./marvin_game`, adding params if needed.

 To fix averything run `make execs && ./healer`